 We will support investments, activities and projects in our ocean that have assessed the environmental and social risks and impacts of their activities based on sound scientific evidence.
 The precautionary principle will prevail, especially when scientific data is not available.

-Recognising the importance of small to medium enterprises in the Blue Economy, we will endeavour to diversify our investment instruments to reach a wider range of sustainable development projects, for example in traditional and non-traditional maritime sectors, and in small and large-scale projects.
+Recognising the importance of small to medium enterprises in the Blue Economy, we will endeavour to diversify our investment / banking / insurance instruments to reach a wider range of sustainable development projects, for example in traditional and non-traditional maritime sectors, and in small and large-scale projects.

-We will endeavour to direct investments to innovative commercial solutions to maritime issues (both land- and ocean-based), that have a positive impact on marine ecosystems and ocean-dependent livelihoods.
+We will endeavour to direct investment / banking / insurance to innovative commercial solutions to maritime issues (both land- and ocean-based), that have a positive impact on marine ecosystems and ocean-dependent livelihoods.
 We will work to identify and to foster the business case for such projects, and to encourage the spread of best practice thus developed.

 We will partner with public, private and nongovernment sector entities to accelerate progress towards a sustainable Blue Economy, including in the establishment and implementation of coastal and maritime spatial planning approaches.

-We will actively seek to develop knowledge and data on the potential risks and impacts associated with our investments, as well as encouraging sustainable investment opportunities in the Blue Economy.
+We will actively seek to develop knowledge and data on the potential risks and impacts associated with our investment / banking / insurance activities, as well as encouraging sustainable finance opportunities in the Blue Economy.
 More broadly, we will endeavour to share scientific information and data on the marine environment.

 Founders of the Sustainable Blue Economy Finance Principles